Web scraping dynamic content with Python gets tricky when the page you see in the browser is not the page your scraper receives.

 Pagination, Cursors, and Alternative API Endpoints

-Understanding how to scrape dynamic web pages depends on how you approach pagination.
+Understanding python web scraping dynamic content depends on how you approach pagination.
 There are two ways to approach the data, depending on your target webpage:

 | JSON exists behind XHR/Fetch | Call the JSON endpoint directly with headers and cookies from DevTools.
 Faster and cheaper than rendering. |